-Whistler, british columbia
+Whistler Blackcomb, british columbia

 Whether it’s your first time, or umpteenth time, Whistler Blackcomb ticks all the Canada ski resort boxes.
-Consistently ranked as one of the best ski resorts in the world – a point proven, as the chosen host to the 2010 Olympic and Paralympic Winter Games.
-The resort exudes an energy and vibe.
+Consistently ranked as one of the best ski resorts in the world and host to the 2010 Olympic and Paralympic Winter Games, Whistler Blackcomb has an infectious energy.
 Skiers, boarders, outdoor enthusiasts, and snow-adventurers flock here, from around the globe.

 It takes approximately 15 minutes to walk (in ski boots) from the Whistler Village Gondola to the perimeter of Whistler Village.

 Blackcomb Village, by comparison, has a much smaller retail hub, yet an equally massive mountain of terrain, making it a real favourite for skiers and boarders.
 This village is squarely aimed at families and a quieter atmosphere for visitors.
 The real advantage, is the diverse offering of ski-in, ski-out accommodation.
 Choose from self-contained family-friendly and larger condominiums across all budgets; along with some of Whistler’s most luxurious hotels.
 Another plus for families is a more laid-back village square, and home of the world-renowned and easily accessible Blackcomb Kids Snows School.

 This village is a short 5-10 minute walk, or 3-5 minute free shuttle bus ride, from Whistler Village.

 Creekside is a 10-15 minute free bus ride from the centre of Whistler.

 #2.
 Whistler is a winter adventure destination for everyone, with an endless array of on-snow adventures.
 A huge choice of terrain, linked by the PEAK 2 PEAK Gondola for inbound skiing and riding, plus access to glacier, back-country, and heli-skiing.